otzy007/kasper/about.md

 Who am I?
 ---------
-A Ruby on Rails and RubyMotion Developer and a Linux Geek :p
+A Ruby on Rails and RubyMotion Developer and a Linux Geek 😜

 Most of the time I write code in Ruby and C/C++.
 But there are times when I use other things such as: Java, Bash, HTML, JavaScript, CSS, Ruby on Rails and whatever I need to get my job done ;)